signalfx/signalfx-go/README.md

 // The client can be customized by backing options onto the end.
 Check the
 // for more info!

-// Instantiate your own client if you want to customize it's options
+// Instantiate your own client if you want to customize its options
 // or test with a RoundTripper httpClient := &http.Client{…}
 client := new Client("your-token-here", HTTPClient(httpClient))